This post may include affiliate links. Thank you for your support.

 • Bourbon – This adds a lovely depth of flavor and the alcohol will burn off, so it’s suitable to include when serving children.

-• Substitution: Brandy in the form of Cognac or Armagnac can make good alternatives to the bourbon.
+• Substitution: Brandy in the form of Cognac or Armagnac makes a good alternative.

 • Compote spices and seasoning – This compote combines kosher salt, ground black pepper, mustard powder, and ground cinnamon.